aivlisfish/T-rreriuh/README.md

--Step up being triggered when falling into a wall -Teleporting up sometimes when jumping and walking in an underground room -Teleporting right when jumping in an underground room
+-Step up being triggered when falling into a wall -Teleporting up sometimes when jumping and walking in an underground room -Teleporting right when jumping in an underground room -Blocks can be placed 2 blocks in the air

 Versions and updates: